multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 * Fixed an issue where agents in `Unavailable` status couldn't see waiting web chats.
 * Fixed an issue where HTML was not rendering properly in virtual agent messages in the agent adapter
 * Fixed an issue where agents were not switching into `Wrap-up Exceeded` status after a breakthrough call.
-* Fixed an agent deskop issue where administrators were unable to assign announcements to some teams or agents.
+* Fixed an agent desktop issue where administrators were unable to assign announcements to some teams or agents.
 * Fixed an agent desktop issue where agents couldn't copy text to the clipboard from an agent desktop custom panel.
 * Fixed an agent desktop issue where the term "Anonymous User" wasn't being translated into French.
 * Fixed an issue where the `UJET_ID` and `ANI` variables weren't passed correctly for SIP calls.